 Bathe!
 Run a deep bath, not too hot as this is only going to stimulate the body too much.
-Fill a muslin with fresh or dried sage and lavender heads, secure with thread and run the bath water through this, sage is very grounding, while lavender relaxes, or for an easier option soak in a bath of your favourite night time tea bags, chamomile and lavender sooth the nervous system, and while soaking you can also enjoy sipping a cup of hot herbal tea.
+Fill a muslin with fresh or dried sage and lavender heads, secure with thread and run the bath water through this, sage is very grounding, while lavender relaxes, or for an easier option soak in a bath of your favourite night time tea bags, chamomile and lavender soothe the nervous system, and while soaking you can also enjoy sipping a cup of hot herbal tea.

 Enjoy a massage.
 Slowly massage an oil all over your body into damp skin, a lavender or chamomile infused oil is perfect, wrap up in fluffy dressing gown and slowly and deeply massage your feet, use your thumbs to press firmly all over the soles, pressing and holding to stimulate reflex points, this takes energy and mental focus away from an overactive mind.

 Lovely lavender.
 Hang a lavender bag by the side of your bed, or even under your pillow.